What is Spinal Decompression?

 How to do Spinal Decompression at Home

-I will again begin by saying that not all of these exercises are appropriate for everyone.
-If you have increased pain, or more pain going down your leg(s) or arms, you should stop the exercise immediately.
+We will again begin by saying that not all of these exercises are appropriate for everyone.
+If these exercise suggestions cause an increase in pain, or an increase in symptoms down the legs or arms, you should stop the exercise immediately.

 1. Overhead Stretch